Everything You Need to Know About Missouri DWI Laws

 Third DWI Offense

-For a third-time offense, one is likely to face a jail time of up to four years, a fine of $10,000, and a license suspension or revocation for ten years.
+For a third-time offense, one will likely face a jail time of up to four years, a fine of $10,000, and a license suspension or revocation for ten years.
 The minimum time for getting an ignition interlock device requirement is six months.

 Fourth DWI Offense

 A fourth-time DUI offense is a Class C felony.
-The “aggravated offender” can get seven years in jail or one year in county jail.
-The offender will also have to pay a minimum fine of $5,000 plus court fees.
+The “aggravated offender” can get seven or one year in county jail.
+The offender must also pay a minimum fine of $5,000 plus court fees.
 The license suspension or revocation is ten years.

 What is the Legal Limit for an Underage Driver in Missouri?

-For those under 21 years, a BAC of 0.02 is considered intoxicated, while in the case of drivers over 21 years, a BAC of 0.08 is enough to get a minor in the state of Missouri arrested for DWI.
+For those under 21 years, a BAC of 0.02 is considered intoxicated, while for drivers over 21 years, a BAC of 0.08 is enough to get a minor in Missouri arrested for DWI.

 If you are under 21 years, the first offense of Missouri’s “zero tolerance” law will result in a 30-day suspension of driving privileges.
 A second offense will revoke driving privileges for 90 days, and third and subsequent offenses will result in restricted driving privileges for one year.

-A person under 21 with a BAC of 0.08% or higher will face the same penalties as a person above 21 with a BAC of 0.08% or higher.
+A person under 21 with a BAC of 0.08% or higher will face the same penalties as someone above 21 with a BAC of 0.08% or higher.